 Look!
 Up in the sky!
 It’s a bird, it’s a plane!
 It’s Superman!
-We all know and love the iconic comic book superhero Superman – ‘The Man of Steel’.
+We all know and love the iconic comic book superhero, Superman – ‘The Man of Steel’.
 What’s not to love?
-He’s got amazing powers and even more important is that he uses those powers to help the ones in need, believing in truth and justice for all.
-For decades those beliefs were embodied in his famous slogan: “Truth, justice, and the American way”.
+He’s got amazing powers that he uses to help those in need, believing in truth and justice for all.
+For decades these beliefs were embodied in his famous slogan: “Truth, justice, and the American way”.

-You’ve read the Superman comics, you’ve watched Superman cartoons and movies, you might even own a tee-shirt with his signature ‘S’, but what do you really know about this superhero?
-Here are 24 interesting facts about Superman that will help you see the “big picture” and understand the true character of ‘Kal-El’, ‘Clark Kent’, ‘Superman’:
+But what do you really know about this superhero?
+Here are 21 fun facts about Superman that will help you understand the true character of ‘Kal-El’, ‘Clark Kent’, ‘Superman’:

 Superman is a fictional character created by Jerry Siegel and Joe Shuster in 1933.